 Based on conversations with Department of Human Services staff, the Department does not anticipate requesting additional background checks other than for Department staff and childcare providers.
-The additional entities in the bill so if it determined necessary, due to federal mandate, unforeseen events, etc., an avenue exists to request FBI checks on a certain group of providers.
+The additional entities are included in the bill so if DHS determined it necessary, due to federal mandate, unforeseen events, etc., an avenue exists to request FBI checks on a certain group of providers.
 The majority of the providers already have background checks from the Office of Attorney General.
 No additional funds are built into expenditures or appropriations for these background checks.